Canadian Trucker Fined for Smoking in a Workplace: His Own Truck

 For the full story, click here

-9 Responses to “Canadian Trucker Fined for Smoking in a Workplace: His Own Truck”
+9 thoughts on “Canadian Trucker Fined for Smoking in a Workplace: His Own Truck”

 My experience with LEO’s has generally been on the Professional side.
 I have one or two I would consider acquaintances not friends because I was a defense attorney.
 I have seen the US Attorneys office lose a case and then all of a sudden the Attorney that beat them fair and square either had, traffic problems (pulled over anytime they left the office) or full blown investigations by the IRS seizing the office computers etc.